hema-code06/Momentstay_vacation_booking_system/README.md

 ### Host Features
 - Add, edit, and manage property listings with photos uploaded to **AWS S3**.
 - Set property pricing, availability, and categories.
-- Manage guest feedback and monitor property performance.
-- Role-based dashboard for property and booking management.
+- Role-based (Host, Guest) for property and booking management.

 ### General Features
 - Secure user authentication with **JWT and Bcrypt**.
 - Profile image upload stored in **AWS S3**.
 - Real-time updates for bookings and property listings.
 - Fully responsive design for mobile and desktop devices.
+- Toast notifications for authentication, bookings, wishlist actions, and real-time user feedback.

 ---